NC Innovations Waiver: Not So Unbiased. It Matters the Disorder!?

 Truth Speaking to Power: Call the Governor!
 Constituent Services: 919.733.5811.
 I called.
 I said: “I have an urgent Medicaid issue I would like to make the Governor aware of.”
 I explained the problem with 100 lists.
 I asked the Governor to find out who the actual live human being was that made such a hateful, mean spirited decision.
 I asked for an opportunity to speak with the Governor.
 I also explained that I was going to send an email and I hoped other people would call, too.”

-Posted on April 2, 2013, in DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Mental Health, Mental Illness, North Carolina and tagged CNN, Innovations Waiver, Medicaid, North Carolina, United States Department of Health and Human Services.
+Posted on April 2, 2013, in Division of Medical Assistance, Health Care Providers and Services, Medicaid, Mental Health, Mental Illness, NC DHHS, North Carolina and tagged CNN, Innovations Waiver, Medicaid, North Carolina, United States Department of Health and Human Services.
 Bookmark the permalink.
 13 Comments.